Resources

 Home and Community Based Services (HCBS)

-• Housing and Services Resource Center – The Housing and Services Resource Center provides housing resources and homelessness services, behavioral and mental health services, independent living services and other supportive services, and others who are working to help people live successfully and stably in the community.
+• Housing and Services Resource Center provides housing resources and homelessness services, behavioral and mental health services, independent living services and other supportive services, and others who are working to help people live successfully and stably in the community.
 The goal is to foster collaboration and cross-sector partnerships.

 Housing